How To Write A Book Description That Sells

 These points are just a guide.
 If you’re marketing to an audience already interested in your book, you might not push the hook (first line) so much and focus on the connection.
 The escalation is often irrelevant for nonfiction and can be replaced with credentials, social proof, or some other selling point.

-Still, when writing your product description for your book, you’ll want to start from the same basic format.
-Let’s look at a couple of book description examples to see how these best practices are put to work.
+Still, when writing your book’s product description, you’ll want to follow the same basic format.
+Let’s look at a couple of examples of different book descriptions.

 Fiction Book Descriptions

-The easiest way to start is to write four sentences, one for each of the bullet points; Hook, Connection, Escalation, and Bait.
+The easiest way to start is to write four sentences, one for each bullet point: Hook, Connection, Escalation, and Bait.

 Next, shop around this mini-description with your friends and fellow writers.
 Ask them to read it and see if they can guess what your book is about.
 And would they want to read this book?